Airports in North Macedonia

-Currently there are two airports in the republic of Macedonia which has international flights.
-In 2015 the total number of passengers as to and from Macedonian airports was around 1.7 mio.
+Currently there are two airports in North Macedonia which has international flights.
+In 2015 the total number of passengers as to and from North Macedonian airports was around 1.7 mio.

 Other airports in Macedonia

 In addition to the airports in Ohrid and Skopje, there are smaller airports with mainly grass runways near the cities, Bitola (Logovardi airport), Kumanovo (Adzi Tepe Airport), Prilep (Malo Konjari Airport), Skopje (Stenkovec Brazda Airport) and Štip (Susevo Airport), currently there are no plans to introduce commercial air traffic to any of those airports.